barchojnow/ZabkaFinder/README.md

 release binary.

-Run them with **"Monkey C: Run Tests"** in VS Code, or from the CLI with `monkeydo <prg> <device> -t`.
-Reference distances were computed independently rather than captured from the code, so a regression can't redefine its own expected result.
+Run them with **"Monkey C: Run Tests"** in VS Code, or from the CLI with `monkeydo <prg> <device> /t` (slash flags on Windows).
+Reference distances were computed independently rather than captured from the code, so a regression can't redefine its own expected result — and several tests exist because the bug happened first: menu order that froze at search time, and stores lost when a refresh omitted them.

 `tools/run-tests.ps1` runs the suite across several devices in one command (the simulator only runs one device at a time, so it loops):